Guidance for financial reporting by licensing trusts in 2022

 Table 2

-Standard Brief outline
+Standard | Brief outline |

+Amendments to NZ IAS 1 – Classification of Liabilities as Current or Non‑current | The amendments apply for annual reporting periods beginning on or after 1 January 2023.
 The amendments clarify a criterion in NZ IAS 1 Presentation of Financial Statements for classifying a liability, such as loans, as non‑current: the requirement for an entity to have the right to defer settlement of the liability for at least 12 months after the reporting period.
+An example disclosure is provided below. |

-Amendments to NZ IAS 1 – Disclosure of Accounting Policies The amendments apply for annual reporting periods beginning on or after 1 January 2023.
+Amendments to NZ IAS 1 – Disclosure of Accounting Policies | The amendments apply for annual reporting periods beginning on or after 1 January 2023.
+The amendments to NZ IAS 1 require entities to disclose their material accounting policy information rather than their significant accounting policies.
+The amendments aim to improve the relevance of the information in the financial statements by helping an entity to:

 Where a new or amended standard will or may affect a licensing trusts’s financial statements on adoption, the licensing trust is required to provide the disclosures set out in paragraphs 30 and 31 of NZ IAS 8.
 The following is an example disclosure for the Classification of liabilities as Current or Non‑current amendment.